Publish a Book with MLA

 - Target date for completion of the manuscript.

-Email the completed form to Martha Lara.
+Email the completed form to Stuart Hales.
 If the Step One is approved by the MLA Books Panel and copublisher, you will be asked to submit a Step Two.

 If Step One of the proposal is accepted by the MLA Books Panel and its copublisher, you will be asked to provide: